-The story in parashat Pinchas about Zelophehad’s five daughters — Mahlah, Noah, Hoglah, Milcah, and Tirzah (Numbers 27:1-11) — encapsulates the challenges that women faced and what they had to do in order to affirm their rights with dignity.
+The story in Parashat Pinchas about Zelophehad’s five daughters — Mahlah, Noa, Hoglah, Milcah, and Tirzah (Numbers 27:1-11) — encapsulates the challenges that women faced and what they had to do in order to affirm their rights with dignity.

 Numbers 26 describes a census taken of all males over the age of 20 (v.
 2).
 As part of the list of the various clans, we read that “Zelophehad … had no sons, only daughters” (v.
 33).
 As the census was concluded, God instructs Moses: “Among these shall the land be apportioned as shares” (v, 53).
 “Among these” refers to the males listed in the census; hence, we can conclude that Zelophehad’s daughters were not counted in the census and also were not to receive any land as inheritance.

 We might expect that women, heirs to Egyptian slavery and then put under law that frequently favors men, might react by keeping silent, by accepting as natural the rule decreed for them to follow.
 We might expect women in those days to stay close to their tents, remain out of sight, and not go far from their families.
 So how and why did Zelophehad’s daughters write a new chapter in history?
 First, they dared to “go out” from their living place, from their social space, from the destiny imposed on them.
 The text states: